carter-yagemann/barnum-learner/README.md

 sequences in the third trace that is in neither the first or second traces, and so forth.

-* `prob.py`: A simple probabilistic model for comparing LSTM against.
+* `prob.py`: A simple probabilistic model for comparing the first layer against.

-* `eval.py`: Takes as input the temporary directory created by `lstm.py` during the evaluation phase and writes to an output directory a bunch of graphs.
-Specifically, each trace produces a graph visualizing the predictions within that trace and a `summary.png` graph is created comparing the traces overall.